Skip to main content

 The Impact of Stress and Cortisol on the Somatotropic Axis

 Chronic stress represents a significant physiological obstacle to the success of growth hormone peptide therapy.
 The body’s primary stress response involves the activation of the HPA axis, culminating in the release of cortisol.
-While normal, acute levels of are necessary for life, chronically elevated cortisol exerts a powerful suppressive effect on the growth hormone axis.
+While normal, acute levels of cortisol are necessary for life, chronically elevated cortisol exerts a powerful suppressive effect on the growth hormone axis.

 This suppression occurs at multiple levels: